winnie80/uc_icepay/README.md

 Init development only supporting iDeal payment<br />
 Tested on 8.x-4.x-dev - 2015-Dec-24

+Bugs : <br />
+* on pending request, unknown result

+Missing : <br />
+* phpunit test is not working yet on this init upload version

 Please contact me if you have any suggestions, help or just want to help developing this<br />
 erwinyonathan _ gmail _ com